A remote manager for GNU/Linux servers

 Command: sleep 999

-Click on the newly created container and see all of the metadata about the container.
+Expand the view and see all of the metadata about the container.
 Shows the state, the command executed, the container’s and image’s IDs, a timestamp, as well as the container’s own terminal:

 Subscriptions: Displays what Red Hat products are installed and subscribed.